SimonKnogler/csfinance/VERCEL_DEPLOYMENT.md

 Once deployed, you should:

 1. ✅ Test the app thoroughly on the live URL
-2. ✅ Set up API proxies if you see CORS errors
+2. ✅ Verify stock data loads correctly (serverless functions working)
 3. ✅ Configure Firebase for cloud sync (optional)
 4. ✅ Add a custom domain (optional)
 5. ✅ Enable HTTPS (automatic on Vercel)